-One is for persistent pain that they blame on soft tissues (like muscle or tendon).
-The other is for joint degeneration (like arthritis, chondral lesions, cartilage loss, etc.).
+One is for persistent pain that they blame on soft tissues (like muscles or tendons).
+The second is for joint degeneration (like arthritis, chondral lesions, and cartilage loss).

 This would be fantastic!
-Imagine the implications for healing after an injury or a surgery!
+Imagine the implications for healing after an injury or a surgery.
 ACL torn?
 Achilles ruptured?
 Hamstring torn?
 A PRP injection may be all you need to speed up that healing process!

-They found that the groups of patients receiving PRP injections did better than the group that received saline injections!
+They found that the groups of patients receiving PRP injections did better than the group that received saline injections.
 They also found that the positive results started to diminish at the six month follow up.
-And since there was no follow up after six months, nobody knows how they did in the long term.
+And since there was no follow up after six months, nobody knows how they did in the long-term.

 And what is joint damage?
 Osteoarthritis.

-Let's repeat that one more time.
-Even if you have terrible, awful, grade 4 osteoarthritis in an X-ray, you may actually experience ZERO symptoms.
+Let's repeat that one more time: Even if you have terrible, awful, grade four osteoarthritis in an x-ray, you may actually experience ZERO symptoms.
 And on the opposite side of the same coin, you can have zero signs of arthritis in an x-ray, and still have symptoms of pain and immobility.

 Now let’s do some research studies.
 Assume your first study sample looks like this:

-Let’s do another study with a different set of random people.
+Let’s do another study with a different set of random people:

-Remember the old adage: "correlation does not equal causation."
+Remember the old adage “Correlation does not equal causation."

 After all, in another study, you could discover this:

-If the soda is actually the cause of the knee problems, you'd expect to see something like this...
+If the soda is actually the cause of the knee problems, you'd expect to see something like this: